Flobbos/laravel-translatable/readme.md

 With this command, initialize the configuration and modify the created file, located under `app/config/packages/flobbos/laravel-translatable-db/translatable.php`.

-*Note: There isn't any restriction for the format of the locales.
-Feel free to use whatever suits you better, like "eng" instead of "en", or "el" instead of "gr".
-The important is to define your locales and stick to them.*

 ## Configuration

 ### The config file

-You can see the options for further customization in the [config file](src/config/translatable.php).
+You can see the options for further customization in the [config file](src/config/translatabledb.php).

 ### The translation model